bkrepp-ctps/mde-prototype-python/README.md

 for point geometry features.
 For lines, mulit-lines, polygons, and multipolygons more work is required.
 The python module "geopandas_2_bokeh_tenkanan.py" by Hennrikki Tenkanen, which has been copied into this repository seems to "do the job" correctly for lines / multi-lines (e.g., the model links).
 It, however, hasn't yet been shown to work for polygons or multi-polygons (e.g., the TAZes).

+## Prototype 5

+This prototype is a work-in-progress exploring the use of the __plotly__ library to render maps.

 <hr/>